 Structurally and in principle we are able to know everything about everything, even though we never will.
 Such ever-unrealized omniscience comes with our very ex-sistence.
 (Husserl: “God is the ‘infinitely distant man.’”)
 This open-ended possibility is a “bad infinity,” which in this context denotes the asymptosis of endless progress in knowledge and control.
 Heidegger’s philosophical critique of (as contrasted with his personal opinions about) the modern age of science and technology cannot, on principle be leveled against our ability to endlessly understand the meaning of things and even to bring them under our control, because this possibility is given with human nature, as Aristotle intimated and as Heidegger accepts in principle.
 What troubles Heidegger, rather, is the generalized overlooking of one’s mortal thrown-openness in today’s Western, and increasingly global, world.
 The mystery of human being consists in both the endless comprehensibility of whatever we can meet and the incomprehensibility of why everything is comprehensible.
-Everything is knowable — except the reason why everything is knowable. (p.
+Everything is knowable—except the reason why everything is knowable. (p.
 193)

 The claim that we are able to “know everything about everything” strikes me as every bit as dogmatic as any claim of transcendent metaphysics.
 (Even if we knew everything about a particular subject, could we ever know that we knew everything?)
 And since when is “knowing” everything equivalent to “understanding the meaning” of everything, i.e., interpreting everything?
-Surely this kind of talk — which every academic knows can go on forever — is not necessarily equivalent to endless progress in knowledge.
+Surely this kind of talk—which every academic knows can go on forever—is not necessarily equivalent to endless progress in knowledge.

 Sheehan makes it quite clear that he thinks this Faustian viewpoint is not just “early Heidegger” but “late Heidegger” too.
 He also gives the strong impression that he thinks it is true:

 . . . once Heidegger has established this argument about man’s a priori projectedness, he can and must affirm the obvious: that within the limits of our thrownness, we ourselves do indeed decide the meanings of things on our own initiative, whether practically or theoretically. . . .
 Yes, we are structurally thrown-open; but nonetheless it is we ourselves, as existentiel actors, who decide the current whatness and howness of things, their jeweiliges Sein.
 What is more, there is in principle no limit to what we can know about the knowable or do with the doable.
 There should be no shrinking back from the human will, no looking askance at the scientific and technological achievements of existentiel “subjects” in the modern world . . .
-Underlying the whole of Heidegger’s philosophy is the fact that we cannot encounter anything outside the parameters that define us as human — as a thrown-open, socially and historically embodied logos.
+Underlying the whole of Heidegger’s philosophy is the fact that we cannot encounter anything outside the parameters that define us as human—as a thrown-open, socially and historically embodied logos.
 But granted that much, we also cannot not make sense of anything we meet, whether in practice or in theory. . . .
-Heideggerians seem a bit anxious about the practical (not to mention technological) achievements of the existentiel subject — including socio-political projects for “changing the world.”
+Heideggerians seem a bit anxious about the practical (not to mention technological) achievements of the existentiel subject—including socio-political projects for “changing the world.”
 However, as to zoon logon to echon [living beings possessing reason] we possess the power not only to make sense of things cognitively but also to remake the world as we see fit, for better or worse.
-But we possess that power only because we are possessed by the existential ability to make sense and change the world . . . (pp. 208–9)
+But we possess that power only because we are possessed by the existential ability to make sense and change the world . . . (pp. 208–209)

-This sense of being “possessed” by the ability to know and do anything captures the enthralling quality of every dispensation of Being, including the a priori assumption of technological civilization, which Heidegger calls Gestell or Ge-Stell.
-(Gestell is another untranslatable bit of Heideggerese which means the a priori assumption that for man everything is transparent and available.
+This sense of being “possessed” by the ability to know and do anything captures the enthralling quality of every dispensation of Being, including the a priori assumption of technological civilization, that Heidegger calls Gestell or Ge-Stell.
+(Gestell is another untranslatable bit of Heideggerese that means the a priori assumption that for man everything is transparent and available.
 This is the “essence” of technology, meaning the prevailing mode of disclosing beings that makes modern technological civilization possible.)

 But whereas Sheehan thinks we should be celebrating this worldview, Heidegger sought to awaken us from it, to break the spell.
 How?
 By showing us that the idea that everything can be understood and controlled is itself an Ereignis, a dispensation of meaning that we cannot understand or control.
 And if we can’t know why everything is knowable, isn’t that a refutation of the idea that everything is knowable?

-Sheehan himself says: “Everything is knowable — except the reason why everything is knowable,” although he does not draw the conclusion Heidegger would like.
+Sheehan himself says: “Everything is knowable—except the reason why everything is knowable,” although he does not draw the conclusion Heidegger would like.
 If we cannot know why we think we can know everything, then we cannot know everything.
 Simply put, Heidegger is offering a counter-example to the idea we can know and control everything, and a single counter-example is sufficient to refute a universal generalization.

-Heidegger’s counter-example is not, moreover, just a single instance that could be partitioned off as an exception to the rule, for what dispenses modernity is ultimately the whole of Western — and now global — civilization, understood as a realm of embodied meaning.
-We stand at the center of a circle — or better, a sphere — of meanings shading off into mysteries in all directions, and each time we bring a new mystery into the light, we understand that it is a gift from that which remains concealed.
+Heidegger’s counter-example is not, moreover, just a single instance that could be partitioned off as an exception to the rule, for what dispenses modernity is ultimately the whole of Western—and now global—civilization, understood as a realm of embodied meaning.
+We stand at the center of a circle—or better, a sphere—of meanings shading off into mysteries in all directions, and each time we bring a new mystery into the light, we understand that it is a gift from that which remains concealed.